Get exclusive member benefits & effect social change. Join Today

 Other underlying causes of decreased consciousness include:

 Diagnosis and treatment of decreased consciousness begins with a complete medical history and physical examination, which includes a detailed neurological evaluation.
-Medical personnel will want to know about any medical problems you have (such as diabetes, epilepsy, or depression), and any medications you are taking (such as insulin or anticonvulsants).
+Your doctor will want to know about any medical problems you have (such as diabetes, epilepsy, or depression), and any medications you are taking (such as insulin or anticonvulsants).
 They will also ask if you have a history of abusing illegal or prescription drugs or alcohol.

 In addition to your complete history and physical, the doctor may order the following tests: